 For Universities, CMMC is no different than any other set of standards or frameworks—it contains an established baseline of best practices, and controls and processes that must be implemented.
 In fact, most of the controls in CMMC are mapped directly to NIST 800-171.
 So, if you have already been building your cyber program around NIST 800-53 and NIST 800-171, you should look at CMMC as an opportunity to help you stand apart.

 For Universities that have not traditionally implemented NIST or other security frameworks because it wasn’t a requirement for your stakeholders, this is an opportunity to own risk and reap the rewards.
 If you decided to implement the controls within CMMC Level 3—even if you don’t receive certification—you will have a more mature cybersecurity posture, a larger portfolio of services you can offer within your research, and improved scalability.

 If you have made it this far and think CMMC doesn’t apply to you since you don’t support these types of projects, you may be interested to know that CMMC has the potential to work down the hierarchy from federal to state and local governments.
 When NIST 800-53 was originally released in 2005 as recommended security controls for federal information systems, it was intended for federal information systems.
 In August 2017, federal was removed to indicate that it may be applied to any organization.
 Many state governments, local municipalities, insurance providers, and public and private entities of all types have required NIST 800-53 controls and processes be followed for years.

 One day, CMMC, or an evolution of it, may be just as prevalent as NIST 800-53.
 With the heightened public awareness concerning the risk cybersecurity threats pose, it’s likely we may eventually see self-attestation as a relic of the past.

-If you would like to learn more about how CAG can advance your organization’s cyber security maturity, please contact firstname.lastname@example.org.
+Contact CAG to learn more about how they can advance your organization’s cybersecurity maturity.